floriandejonckheere/utu-thesis/README.md

 This repository contains my research thesis for the Master of Science (Technology) in Information and Communication Technology: Software Engineering at the University of Turku.

-Please make sure you have a working installation of LaTeX and Biber.
+The documents are typeset using the (Typst)[https://typst.app/home] typesetting language.

 # Usage

 ```
-# Build all PDFs
+# Build all documents
 make

-# Build the PDFs in a specific directory
+# Build the documents in a specific directory
 make proposal

 # Remove intermediary generated files